MarcoJanse/marcojanse.github.io/docs/_posts/2024-04-01-introduction-to-bicep.md

 1. Install the tools.
 See [Set up Bicep development and deployment environments.](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/install)
 2. Complete the [quickstart](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/quickstart-create-bicep-use-visual-studio-code) and the [Learn modules for Bicep.](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/learn-bicep)

+## References

+There are some great references for using Bicep.
+I prefer the [Bicep Cheat Sheet](https://github.com/johnlokerse/azure-bicep-cheat-sheet) from John Lokerse.
+Also, his [blog](https://johnlokerse.dev/) contains some great Bicep related articles.

 ## Closing notes

 After having used ARM templates and Terraform to deploy Azure resources, I found Bicep to be a nice programming language that was easy to get into.
 The Microsoft Learn documentation and learning modules are a great way to quickly get familiar with the language and hands-on labs.